 Enter Contests With Better Odds of Winning

 I’m horrible at math.
-Still, I know the odds of winning a contest with a 1 in 10 chance are better than a contest with a 1 in 1,000,000 chance.
+Still, I know the odds of winning a contest with a 1 in 10 chance of winning are better than a contest with a 1 in 1,000,000 chance of winning.
 I like entering blog hosted contests.
 Why?
 They’re usually smaller contests with better odds of winning.
-Of course better odds of winning doesn’t guarantee a win, and I have entered (and won) larger travel contests too.
+Of course better odds of winning will not guarantee a win, and I have entered (and won) larger travel contests too.
 No matter the odds the worst thing that can happen is that I won’t win, and then I am no worse off than before.

 Enter Contests You Want To Win

 I’m not an adventure sports traveller.
 A contest to win a week of rock climbing and camping doesn’t sound like my idea of fun.
 If the prize doesn’t appeal to you, then don’t enter the contest.
 With contests, you usually are not able to transfer or sell the winning prize.
 Entering contests that you don’t want to win is pointless.
 You don’t want the prize, and it decreases the odds of winning for the people who do want to win.

 With some contests, you fill out a form with your basic information (name, age., etc.).
 You might need to enter a skill-testing question (in Canada at least).
 With other contests, you might also have to write a story, submit a photo, or a video or show some other skill/talent.
 If the odds of winning depend on skill then take the time to send the best entry you can.